sahanHe/Custom-processor-for-image-down-sampling/README.md

 How to use

+> Write the code using the instructions in the ISA

+>Convert it to the machine instructions using the given compiler

+>Save it to the instruction memory using Quartus software

+>Send the image using the matlab code and wait till the recieving is complete

+Performance

+>It takes around 2 minuts for the transmission

+>less than 1 second for the downsampling

+>ability to downsample maximum of 256x256x3 image

->following diagrams shows the architecture, state diagram and datapath of the processor
+following diagrams shows the architecture, state diagram and datapath of the processor

 ![Architecture of the processor](images/ARCHI.PNG)